turingschool/curriculum/source/projects/idea_box.markdown

 The application should start normally.

 When we started the application directly, it started on port 4567, so we could open our browser to [localhost:4567](http://localhost:4567) to get to the page.

 `rackup` defaults to the port `9292` instead of port `4567`.
-You can pick whatever port you like, and tell `rackup` to use it:
+You can pick whatever port you like, and tell `rackup` to use it.

 {% terminal %}
 $ rackup -p 1337